nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 All tables or table-like structures are required to be marked up as [^table^].
 If the table has a caption it is required to be marked up with [^caption^] and placed just after the starting tag of the `<table>` element.
 It can sometimes be unclear what content should go into the `<caption>` element.
 Sometimes there is a title in the table itself, spanning the entire width.
 This must be removed from the table structure and placed in the `<caption>` element.
 Sometimes there could be a regular caption above the table and a source reference at the bottom.
 These must both go into the `<caption>` element in individual paragraphs.
 Non-standard use of the `<caption>` element should be specified by the Ordering Agency in the Editing Instructions.

 The [^tbody^] element must be used to contain the main body of table data.
 Rows of column headings at the top of the table must be wrapped in `<thead>`, unless specific instructions state otherwise.
 The [^tfoot^] element may be used if there is, for instance, a row at the bottom of the table where columns are summed up.
 This is not required, but can be included in Editing Instructions.
 Note that `<tbody>` can be used multiple times in the same table, if the table is divided into sections.
 Usually there will also be a section heading for each section.
-See [the code example](#table-example-01) at the end of this section.
+See [Example 20](#table-example-01).

 Each row of the table, with all its table cells, must be placed inside a [^tr^] element and each individual table cell is represented by a [^td^] element for regular table data, or a [^th^] element for column or row headings.
 Headings are typically found in the top-most row and the left-most column of the table, but there may be heading cells elsewhere and there may be headings for groups of rows or columns.
 The `<th>` element must have a [^th/scope^] attribute specifying what the header applies to in the following cases: